 Viewing and Assigning Collections

-- Edit a record (MARC or Dublin Core) in the MD Editor and select Tools > View Collections.
+- Edit a record (MARC, Dublin Core, DCAP, ETD, or MODS) in the MD Editor and select Tools > View Collections.
 The Collections tab appears.

-- Click Assign and select a collection to which you want to assign the digital record.
-The collection is displayed in the Collections pane.
+- Select Add to Collection and select a collection to which you want to assign the digital record.
+The collection appears in the Collections pane.